mbaumer/us_hep_funding/docs/_states/LA.md

 <a name="LA-05"></a>
 [Back to top](#top)
 ## LA-05 -- Rep. Ralph Lee Abraham (R) -- [Wikipedia](https://en.wikipedia.org/wiki/LA-05)
-## Committees
-Ralph Lee Abraham is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $969,000 </b>in SC HEP grants.
 ```